 The courses in this area of business prepare the student with the principles, basic concepts and applications underlying the management of business organizations.
 More specifically, the general management curriculum is for those students who want to analyze management problems and then solve them by applying relevant management theory; and to not only aspire to the middle management positions but also advance to a more responsible position of leadership in any organization.
-In addition to the courses listed below for the Associate in Arts Degree, it is also designed to add breadth to the program by completing all recommended courses.

-NOTE: A minimum of 60 units and a cumulative GPA of 2.0 or higher must be completed to earn the Associate in Arts Degree.
-Always consult a counselor for information on graduation requirements, residency requirements and transfer information.
+NOTE: A minimum of 60 units must be completed to earn the Associate in Arts Degree.
+These are only the requirements for the major.
+Always consult a counselor for information on graduation requirements and transfer information.